archway-network/arch3.js/packages/arch3-proto/README.md

 - arch:ts can then be run after to generate the d.ts typescript files inside of the types folder
 - arch:main and arch:module will generate the codegen files as raw js

+# testing
+- When testing you must first have src/codegen generated, use yarn run arch:dev:gen, and types folder, use yarn run arch:ts.

 <p align="center">
     Typescript protobuf client generator